On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Introduction 2024-02-19

-In this work, we make a major progress as far as the sampling of {\em symmetric} Gibbs distributions is concerned.
-This family includes important examples such as the (hyper)graph $q$-colourings and its generalisation the $q$-state Potts model for $q\geq 2$, the symmetric variants of $k$-SAT such as the not-all-equal $k$-SAT ($k$-NAE-SAT), or {\em spin-glasses} like the $k$-spin model and many other distributions.
-The underlying graph is an instance of the random graph, or hypergraph of constant expected degree $d>0$.
+More specifically, we present an efficient algorithm for sampling from what we call {\em symmetric Gibbs distributions}.
+This family of distributions includes important examples such as the (hyper)graph $q$-colourings and its generalisation the $q$-state Potts model for $q\geq 2$, the symmetric variants of $k$-SAT such as the not-all-equal $k$-SAT (NAE-$k$-SAT).
+A notable case is the {\em spin-glass} $k$-spin model, i.e., the same spin-glasses that Parisi studied in the 80's.
+Spin-glasses give rise to very intricate distributions which have been studied in mathematics, e.g., \cite{guerra2004high,PanchenkoTalagrand,TalagrandAnnals}, but also in other areas such as neural computation, computational biology e.g. see \cite{GlassesComplexity}.
+For us, the underlying geometry is an instance of the {\em random graph} or {\em hypergraph} of constant expected degree $d>0$.

-Most of the above distributions, if not all, are extremely challenging to sample from in the sense that not only the underlying geometry is a random (hyper)graph, but each one of the them has special features that makes it very challenging to study in the context of well known sampling algorithms.
-For example, in the interesting regions of $k$-NAE SAT, or hypergraph colourings, we can have untypical configurations with non-local freezing of the variables, in the spin-glasses we have local {\em frustration} phenomena, and similarly for the other distributions.
+For most (if not all) of the above distributions it is extremely challenging to sample from.
+This is not only because the underlying geometry is random.
+Each one of these distributions exhibits special features that make the analysis of known sampling techniques intractable.
+E.g., in the interesting region of parameters for $k$-NAE SAT, or hypergraph colourings, we have untypical configurations with {\em non-local} freezing of the variables, the spin-glasses are extremely involved due to the random couplings, etc.

-Apart from our interest in the aforementioned distributions, with this work we aim to investigate the power and the limits of the (well-known) method in \cite{MySODA12} for sampling from general distributions in the random (hyper)graph.
-The approach summarises as follows: having the graph $G$ at the input, the algorithm initially removes all the edges and generates a configuration for the empty graph.
-Then, iteratively, the algorithm puts the edges back one by one.
-If $G_i$ is the subgraph we have at iteration $i$, our objective is for every $i$ to have a configuration $\sigma_i$ which is distributed very close to the Gibbs distribution on $G_i$.
+An additional motivation for this work comes from our desire to investigate the power and the limits of the (well-known) sampling method that is introduced in \cite{MySODA12}.
+The method in \cite{MySODA12} does not exploit the Cavity method ideas.
+On a high level, the approach summarises as follows: having the graph $G$ at the input, the algorithm initially removes all the edges and generates a configuration for the empty graph.
+Then, iteratively, it puts the edges back one by one.
+For $G_i$, the subgraph we have at iteration $i$, our objective is to have a configuration $\sigma_i$ which is distributed very close to the Gibbs distribution on $G_i$.
 The idea is to generate $\sigma_{i}$ by {\em updating} appropriately the configuration of $G_{i-1}$, i.e., update $\sigma_{i-1}$ to generate efficiently $\sigma_i$.
 Once all the edges are put back, the algorithm outputs the configuration of $G$.